 I’ve added a “protracted withdrawal” link to the drop-down menus above.
 I wanted to call attention to it and so I’m also sharing a bit of correspondence I recently had with an injured comrade with protracted withdrawal syndrome below. …

-In the spirit of #METOO enough is enough.
-Psychiatry has destroyed my life far worse than the two times I have been raped.
-(I don’t speak for everyone, but that is true for me.)
-The fact is many lives have been harmed as mine has by psychiatry.
-Too many people have been abused, sickened and disabled by psychiatry and no one takes responsibility for it and most of society refuses to acknowledge it’s happening.
+Many lives have been harmed by psychiatry.
+Too many people have been abused, sickened, disabled (and died too) by psychiatry and no one takes responsibility for it and most of society refuses to acknowledge it’s happening.
 It’s time to end such treatment and trauma.
+Psychiatric drugs cover up pre-existing trauma and then deeply ingrain that… Continue Reading →